Dalefield railway station: Operations

 Dalefield was always considered to be a small station but at various times throughout its history served significant customers or sources of traffic such as an early sawmill in the vicinity and the nearby dairy factory.
 Trains were also crossed there in the days before signalling arrangements were standardised but this practice was discontinued when more modern signal systems were introduced at the larger stations.

 Services through Dalefield started with two return weekday mixed trains, an arrangement that lasted many decades.
 No regular passenger-only workings were provided save for the occasional holiday excursion trains.
 As was typically the case for flag stations, trains only stopped to pick up or set down passengers and wagons if required to do so.

 The Wairarapa Line was completed to its northern terminus at Woodville in 1897 and this enabled the Railways Department to introduce the Napier Mail to the Wairarapa Line.
-This train had earlier run as the Napier Express via the Wellington and Manawatu Railway and the Manawatu Gorge.
+This train had earlier run as the Napier Express via the Wellington and Manawatu Railway and the Manawatū Gorge.
 This arrangement lasted until 1909 when the Napier Mail once again became the Napier Express and reverted to its original route.
 Thereafter the primary passenger service through the Wairarapa was the Wairarapa Mail which was essentially the Wellington to Woodville portion of the old Napier Mail.

 From 1936 when the NZR RM class Wairarapa-type railcars were introduced passengers from Dalefield had a much faster service to points both north and south.
 The Wairarapa Mail passenger trains continued to run but in 1944 were reduced from their Monday – Saturday timetable to a thrice weekly service due to a severe coal shortage.
 It never recovered from this and was withdrawn completely in 1948.
 Several years later the Rimutaka Tunnel was opened, bringing an end to the mixed trains that had been plying the Wairarapa Line and the withdrawal of the Wairarapa-type railcars, and ushering in the era of the twin-set railcars.
 The 1959 railcar timetable lists Dalefield as a "stops if required" station for both northbound and southbound services.

 The station remained open to both passenger and freight traffic until its closure on 1 February 1981.